Seneca AIM EIS Fund

 The technology uses extracts of probiotic bacteria to protect the skin from infection, increase the rate of healing, and improve the ‘integrity’ of the skin barrier to prevent the passage of toxins.
 SkinBioTherapeutics is looking to target three specific areas: cosmetics, infection control, and eczema (a combined annual global market of over $100 billion).

 The Seneca EIS fund first invested in the company when it floated on AIM in 2017, a position it has subsequently sold for 3.9x cost.
-Seneca has invested a further £1.6 million in subsequent funding rounds in 2019, 2020 and 2023 – positions now valued at £1.8 million (April 2023).
+Seneca subsequently invested a further £2.1 million, including £370,000 through the AIM EIS Fund in 2023.
+Further sales by the Seneca EIS fund realised additional exit proceeds of £300,000 and Seneca’s remaining combined position is now valued at £2.3 million (November 2023).
 Past performance is not a guide to the future.

 Nektan – example of previous failure